-LEARNING OUTCOMES: The purpose of the course is to provide an overview of the period of music history from 1600 to 1850.
-Included in the study of this time period is research techniques, formatting, and term paper writing.
-The other aspects include: (a) understanding of and ability to analyze the forms of the baroque period, classic and romantic periods; (b) identifying pieces of music aurally; (c) understanding the trends of the time period including relationships between political and music history; (d) compare and contrast the varying styles of the period; and (e) understanding the development of music in Italy, France, Germany, England, Spain, and the New World.
+LEARNING OUTCOMES: Included in the study of this time period is research techniques, formatting, and term paper writing.
+The other aspects include: (a) analyzing the forms of the baroque period, classic and romantic periods; (b) identifying pieces of music aurally; (c) expressing verbally the specific trends of each historical time period including relationships between political and music history; (d) comparing and contrasting the varying styles of the period; and (e) expressing, through the streaming approach to history, the dates and developments of music in Italy, France, Germany, England, Spain, and the New World.
 At the end of the course, students will be able to identify both aurally and in written form the music history eras and styles covered by this time period.